 These questions are very relevant and you deserve truthful and accurate answers.
 You also deserve the attention of a lawyer who will take the time to learn what you have been through, answer your questions and treat you with respect.
-Although Jonathan and his staff see bankruptcy as a last resort, we also recognize that sometimes unpleasant or unexpected things happen to good people.
+Although Jonathan and Susan see bankruptcy as a last resort, we also recognize that sometimes unpleasant or unexpected things happen to good people.
 In our practice, we see men and women from every walk of life – including teachers, administrative personnel, managers, professionals (doctors, lawyers, engineers, accountants).
 You can be certain that no matter what your situation, you will always be treated with professionalism and respect and that any information you provide will be kept in the strictest of confidence.

 The Atlanta bankruptcy lawyers from the Ginsberg Law Office can help clients with Chapter 7 and Chapter 13 cases.
 As experienced Atlanta bankruptcy attorneys, the Ginsberg Law Office has been helping clients in Atlanta for 23 years.
 Call our Atlanta bankruptcy attorneys at 770-393-4985 for your consultation today!

 Just Starting to Look or Ready to File…Either way, we can help!